-In addition to the advance notice issued to the student and the submission letter to the Appeals Committee, these may include:
+In addition to the advance notice issued to the student and the submission letter to the Committee of Student Affairs, these may include:

 - Memo from the lecturer or examiner

 - Memo from the examination coordinator

 - Memo from the invigilator

-- Plagiarism report

-- Confiscated aids

-- Information about permitted aids

-- Examination question paper with examiner guidelines

-- The student's submission

-- Invitation to clarification meeting with the student - Minutes from the meeting with the student, as well as any responses - Information submitted by the student, alternatively any other communications with the student - Programme description and course descriptions
+- Plagiarism report - Confiscated aids - Information about permitted aids - Examination question paper with examiner guidelines - The student's submission - Invitation to clarification meeting with the student - Minutes from the meeting with the student, as well as any responses - Information submitted by the student, alternatively any other communications with the student - Programme description and course descriptions

 The university bears the burden of proof for the conditions of the cheating provisions having been met.
-The documents that accompany the case to the Appeals Committee will also form the basis for any appeals to the Joint Appeals Committee and any court trials.
+The documents that accompany the case to the Committee of Student Affairs will also form the basis for any appeals to the Joint Appeals Committee and any court trials.